Dakingrai/self-correction-llm/README.md

 # self-correction-llm

-This repository contains code and resources for experimenting with self-correction techniques in DeepSeek-R1-Distill-Llama-8B.
+This repository contains code and resources for experimenting with self-correction capability in DeepSeek-R1-Distill-Llama-8B.
 It includes scripts for data generation, attention head patching, and various utilities for analyzing model behavior.
 Note: This was prepared for [Mats](https://www.matsprogram.org/) application.

 ## Environment Setup